Animal Feeding Operations Program

 The North Dakota Department of Health has the statutory responsibility to control the pollution of surface waters, ground waters, and the air of the state.

-The Rules and Regulations for the Control of Pollution from Certain Livestock Enterprises were first issued in 1972 by the State Health Department and updated in
+The Rules and Regulations for the Control of Pollution from Certain Livestock Enterprises were first issued in 1972 by the State Health Department and updated in 1989 and 2005.

 State law prohibits the following practices.

 2. Feeding of livestock or handling livestock waste in any way that would allow the waste to enter waters of the state, or to be washed into these waters by runoff from rain or snow melt.

 The following links are a guidance to determine if you need a feedlot permit and what is required of it:

 There are several places you can obtain information on managing livestock waste.